With the arrival of the lunar new year in less than a few weeks time, it is only normal to start preparing the household for Chinese New Year.

 By doing this, not only are you protecting your prosperity but also you will save more money and time when scheduling your appointments a week before the new year.

 With services like Vaniday, you are able to compare the best prices for different salons as well as find the best location for you.

 Firecrackers and fireworks are a norm during the lunar new year to ward off evil spirits, but it’s been banned in Singapore and only used in special public ceremonies and openings.

 A safer substitute for firecrackers are fire sparklers, and fire sparklers can be bought in provision shops in Singapore.
 But it still can be a hazard to children if not careful.
 In order for you to have a peaceful state of mind, always keep an emergency kit available nearby in case of burns or accidents.

 Most first aid kits can be found at your neighborhood pharmacy and are value worth the money with comprehensive kit comprising of different sized band-aids, various types of ointments and instructions.
-Also, educate kids of the dangers of being too close to fire and keep fire sparklers far from them till a certain age.
+Also, educate kids about the dangers of being too close to the fire and keep fire sparklers far from them till a certain age.

 Think red when shopping!